 Privacy at Work: What Are Your Rights?

-A person has far fewer privacy rights at work than they do in their personal life, but a person is sometimes still entitled to some privacy at their job.
+A person has far fewer privacy rights at work than they do in their personal life but a worker is still entitled to some privacy at their job.
 Here are answers to some of the most commonly asked questions about privacy at work.
-See Privacy in the Workplace: Overview for more general information or learn more about state-specific laws on our employment law legal answers page.
+See Privacy in the Workplace: Overview for more general information.

-Can my employer search my desk, office and/or locker?
+Can my employer search my desk, office, or locker?
 What about my computer?

-Employers can usually search an employee's workspace, including their desk, office or lockers.
+Employers can usually search an employee's workspace, including their desk, office, or lockers.
 The workspace technically belongs to the employer, and courts have found that employees do not have an expectation of privacy in these areas.
+What about purses, briefcases, and bags?
+Generally, an employer has the right to search your personal belongings in the workplace when there is a policy in place.

 This is also the case for computers.
 Since the computers and networking equipment typically belong to the employer, the employer is generally entitled to monitor the use of the computer.
 This includes searching for files saved to the computer itself, as well as monitoring an employee's actions while using the computer (e.g., while surfing the internet).